kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_notes.md

 ## Create a Note
 To create a note:

-1. Press the '+' button in the bottom right corner.
+1. Press the '+' button in the bottom-right corner.
 2. Enter a title and/or content.
-3. Press the checkmark button in the bottom right corner to save.
+3. Press the checkmark button in the bottom-right corner to save.

 ## View a Note
 To view a note, tap it in the list.